o1-labs/proof-systems/book/src/rfcs/benchmarking.md

 | pickles time             | mina/pickles* | time     | yes              | yes              | yes             | yes              |
 | pickles memory           | mina/pickles* | memory   | yes              | yes              | yes             | no               |

-\* these have to be in Mina now because pickles is in Mina, and while snarky has it's repo, to use it requires a few things still in Mina, if it were possible change that it would make these benchmarks easier and probably cheaper.
+\* these have to be in Mina now because pickles is in Mina, and while snarky has its own repository, using it requires a few things still in Mina, so that we might want to consider some changes to make these benchmarks easier and probably cheaper.

 ### Kimchi time

-One of the simplest measuring running time, can be an specific case or allow more flexibility by introducing parameters like for example different circuit sizes.
+One of the simplest measuring running time, can be a specific case or allow more flexibility by introducing parameters like for example different circuit sizes.
 We already have most of the infrastructure for this with criterion.
-Would ideally have a dedicated computer, considering that there aren't that many PRs in proof-systems the requirements shouldn't be that high.
+We would ideally have a dedicated computer.
+However, considering that there aren't that many PRs in proof-systems, the requirements shouldn't be that high.

 ### Kimchi time flamegraph

-This can be considered a variant of the previous, some more research is required but ideally can be generated from the already existing benchmarks with little to no changes.
+This can be considered a variant of the previous.
+Some more research is required but this information ideally can be generated from the already existing benchmarks with little to no changes.
 This may not be as interesting to have in CI, but can be useful to run locally for those working in optimizations.

 ### Kimchi instructions